Zzh-tju/DIoU-pytorch-detectron/README.md

 ### DIoU-NMS
 NMS can be chosen with the `TEST.DIOU_NMS` option in the `lib/core/config.py` file.
 If set it to `False`, it means using greedy-NMS.
 Besides that, we also found that for Faster R-CNN, we introduce beta1 for DIoU-NMS, that is DIoU = IoU - R_DIoU ^ {beta1}.
-With this operation, DIoU-NMS can perform better than default beta1=1.0.
+With this operation, DIoU-NMS can perform better than default `beta1=1.0`.
 In our constrained search, the following values appear to work well for the DIoU-NMS in Faster R-CNN.
+Of course, the default `beta1=1.0` is good enough.
 ```
 TEST.DIOU_NMS.BETA1=0.9
 ```